 Design & Technology

 The way we teach Design and Technology is through practical activities.
 We design for different contexts and environments, and for different purposes.
-There are strong links with the Science curriculum in terms of the properties of materials and their uses.
+There are strong links with whole-school topics.

 Children are taught to:

 Design purposeful, functional and appealing products based on given design criteria.